kieranatkins/silique-detector/qtl_analysis/README.md

 # QTL Analysis
 This folder contains the code and data associated with the QTL analysis.
-The script `get_genes.py` reads the TAIR9 dataset and list of gene ontologies of interest and filters them into a list of candidate genes, named `filtered genes` in `out`.
+The script `get_genes.py` reads the TAIR9 dataset and list of gene ontologies of interest and filters them into a list of candidate genes, named `filtered_genes.csv` in `out`.

 `prepare_data.py` reads the outputs of the model and creates line-level metrics of the MAGIC arabidopsis population